fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 # 5. Issue the command

   $ make
-  (You may need to run “sudo apt install make gcc” before running this command successfully).
+  (You may need to run `sudo apt install make gcc` before running this command successfully).

 # 6. Check for possible errors.